The Boss is a game of logical deduction and bluffing, set as a large gangster group on the cities of USA.

 Be the player with the most money at the end of the game.

-The character card shows several symbols, indicating the list of city cards associated with it.
-For example, the character (on) Detroit (colored blue) has five city cards: four showing various number of money bags (1, 2, 3, 4), and one gun.
-The only exception is Chicago (red), which has no city cards associated with it.
+Each character card has several symbols at the bottom, showing all of the possible city cards (reward cards) associated with it.
+For example, the character for Detroit (colored blue) has five city cards: four are "good," with money bags of different values (1, 2, 3, 4), and one is "bad", a gun which kills an associate of the player who wins that city.

-Each player has 9 gangsters, divided into 6 Experts (permanent gangsters, can be reused), and 3 Occasionals (temporary gangsters, can only be used once).
-These are the gangsters that fight for majority for each character.
+Each player begins with 9 gangsters, divided into 6 Experts (permanent gangsters, which can be reused each round), and 3 Occasionals (temporary gangsters, can only be used once).
+These are the gangsters that players use to obtain a majority in any given city.

 Beginning of hand